 Sign Up for a Boutique Workout

-Ever wanted to attend a class at Barry's Bootcamp or SoulCycle?
-Check out a cool studio near you!
-After reaping the emotional benefits of exercise, indulge in a smoothie.
+If you've been meaning to check out a class at a cool workout studio near you, now is the time!
+After reaping the emotional benefits of exercise, cap things off with a smoothie.

 Bake a Chocolate Layer Cake

-Make a delectable dessert and don't share it with anyone.
+Make a delectable dessert and don't feel like you have to share it with anyone.
 Choose one that's a little more advanced, and be proud of yourself when you nail it.

 Stay In and Pamper Yourself

-Make it a day full of self-care activities that make you feel rejuvenated and refreshed.
-Take a long bath, do a face mask, or paint your nails.
+Make it a day of self-care activities that will leave you feeling rejuvenated and refreshed.
+Take a long bath, put on a face mask, or paint your nails.

 Book a Couple's Massage

 There's nothing like the wisdom of Carrie Bradshaw to make you feel less depressed about dating.
-Order pizza from your favorite place, shake up a Cosmopolitan, and binge-watch the show that celebrates single women everywhere.
+Order pizza from your favorite place, shake up a Cosmopolitan, and binge-watch "Sex and the City," which celebrates single women everywhere.

 Visit Your Favorite Bar

 Plan a Date With Your Best Friend

 Best friend love is something to celebrate!
 Get dressed up, go to a fancy restaurant, and order off the special Valentine's Day menu with wine pairings.

 Do Something Nice for Someone

-Choose someone who is older than you, like a grandparent or mentor.
+Choose someone who is older than you, like a grandparent, elderly neighbor, or mentor.
 Send them a bouquet of roses with a sweet card.

 Explore a New Neighborhood

 Head to an area of town you aren't too familiar with.
 Walk up and down the streets, grab a cappuccino at the hip café, and browse the racks of a stylish boutique.

 Watch Your Favorite Sporting Event

 Avoid Social Media

 Make V-day a phone-free day.
-Stalking your ex on social media to see how they're celebrating with their new S.O. is not going to make you feel happy or confident nor are all the happy couple photos clogging up your feed.
-Buy a new book to read instead, or spend some time in nature.
+Stalking your ex on social media to see how they're celebrating with their new partner is not going to make you feel happy or confident, and neither are all the happy couple photos clogging up your feed.

-Offer to take care of your nieces and nephews (or your friends' kids) so their parents can go out.
-Be the cool aunt or uncle: Order pizza, watch Frozen, and make brownie sundaes.
+Take care of your nieces and nephews (or a friend's kids) so their parents can go out.
+Order pizza, watch Frozen, and make brownie sundaes.

 Go to a Comedy Show